 Oklahoma Children's Hospital has Oklahoma’s only 24/7 pediatric emergency department in the state's only freestanding pediatric hospital.
 The department serves over 45,000 children from all over Oklahoma yearly.
 We are a statewide referral center and serve as the only level I pediatric trauma facility for the state.
 Our emergency department has 25 rooms total, including 2 full code rooms, and 4 fast-track rooms.
 Our pediatric residents primarily manage their own patients with the guidance of the EM attendings and fellows.

-Residents rotate with the Adolescent Medicine for one block during their PGY-2 year, where they have the unique opportunity to learn in both the inpatient and outpatient settings.
-The inpatient service manages adolescent patients admitted for disordered eating and provides multidisciplinary care featuring physicians, psychologists, dietitians, and social work.
+Residents rotate with the Adolescent Medicine for one block during their PGY-2 year, where they have the unique opportunity to learn in the outpatient setting.
 The outpatient clinic provides exposure to issues unique to adolescents, including high-risk behaviors, sexuality and birth control, mental health, and chronic illnesses.

 Developmental/Behavioral Pediatrics (DBP)